 Faculty and peer tutors are available for designated skills by scheduling an appointment.
 Contact information is available via Moodle in the Student Success Center classroom.
+Students are allotted 15 hours of tutoring per class per semester at no additional cost.
 Individualized computer-aided or multimedia campus-based and Web-based tutorials are also available.

-Career Services
+Career Development

-Career services are available to current students and alumni of the University.
-This office offers a variety of resources including: career assessments, resume assistance/review, career planning and job search strategies, mentoring, networking events with company representatives, job fairs, mock and informational interviews, personalized work experiences and lifetime alumni career services.
-For more information, contact careerservices@cleary.edu or visit the Career Services page on the Cleary Web site.
+Career assistance is available to current students and alumni of the University.
+The mission of the Career Development department is to prepare students and alumni for professional career success by integrating career preparation and planning into the university experience.
+Students and alumni are guided and mentored through career-related exploration activities, events, courses and work experiences by Career Development staff, advisors, faculty, and deans.
+For more information, contact careerservices@cleary.edu or visit the Career Development page on the Cleary Web site.